Updated January 2018

 Bottom line: The Bumbleride Indie Twin is a favorite among twin parents and parents of two, especially those needing the giant tires that can plow through anything.
 While it’s not great for jogging, this stroller tops the charts for beauty, storage capacity, suspension, ease of pushing, usability and folding and locking.
 Let’s not forget Bumbleride’s excellent customer service.
 Hurrah!

-My first reaction to Bugaboo products is, “[price of particular stroller], are you cuhh-razy?”
+My first reaction to Bugaboo products is, “[price of stroller], are you cuhh-razy?”

 I do understand that there are people out there who desire these strollers, mainly for their impressive ride and sharp look, or perhaps people who don’t have a car and therefore, have “car money” to spend on a stroller.
 Having lived in a big city with a baby, I get that.

-What I loathe (just being honest) is that everyone must have the Bugaboo Donkey because it’s the “it” stroller.
+What I loathe (just being honest) is that everyone must have the Bugaboo Donkey because it’s the “it” stroller that the celebrities use.

 If a stroller is the “it” stroller, it should be called so because it’s freakishly amazing, not because it’s the most expensive.
-It should be the it stroller because it folds itself, gives back rubs, and is laden in gold.
+It should be the it stroller because it folds easily (this one does not), rides like a dream and is the best goddamn double stroller on the market.
 But alas, perhaps my expectations are too high.